thewca/wca-regulations/wca-regulations_2012.md

 - 2c) Competitors must register by providing all information required by the organisation team (including: name, country, date of birth, gender, contact information, selected events).
   - 2c1) A competitor shall not be eligible to compete without a completed registration, as determined by the organisation team.
 - 2d) A competitor's name, country, gender, and competition results are considered public information.
 All other personal information is considered confidential, and must not be disclosed to outside organisations/persons without the consent of the competitor.
 - 2e) Competitors must represent a country of which they hold citizenship.
 The WCA Delegate should verify citizenship standing by means of documents (e.g. a passport).
-If a competitor is found ineligible to represent the country under which they have registered, the competitor may be retroactively disqualified and/or suspended at the discretion of the WCA Board.
+If a competitor is found ineligible to represent the country under which they have registered, the competitor may be disqualified retroactively and/or suspended, at the discretion of the WCA Board.
   - 2e1) The eligible countries are defined by the Wikipedia article 'List of sovereign states' ('UN member states and observer states' and 'Other states').
   - 2e2) Competitors with updates to their citizenship status may change their country of representation in their first competition of a calendar year.
 - 2f) Competitors must obey venue rules and conduct themselves in a manner considerate of others.